 Although not flat, there are no really big climbs on this circuit.
 There is a 17% gradient on one hill but the steep section is only a couple of hundred metres long at the most.
 Other than that the ascents and descents are all reasonably gentle – climbing up and down between sea level and a maximum of about 80m (250ft) in height.

-Details: The ride starts near the back of the Marina de Lagos building, which is next to the train station and just across a pedestrian bridge that connects to the riverfront in the centre of town.
+The ride starts near the back of the Marina de Lagos building, next to the train station and just across a pedestrian bridge that connects to the riverfront to the main part of town and the historic centre.

 From here, you go up to the roundabout (next to a handy Pingo Doce supermarket) and join the N125 east.
 This section – which you ride at the beginning and end – can be busy but has a wide shoulder and is only 1.3km.